ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `bytes_per_second` |
 | `Segment By` | `Service instance, IBM Event Streams Kafka topic, Service instance name` |
-{: caption="Table 21: Mirroring throughput" caption-side="top"}
+{: caption="Table 28: Mirroring throughput" caption-side="top"}

 This is useful to see if mirroring is active and for capacity planning.

 ### Mirroring_latency
 {: #ibm_eventstreams_instance_mirroring_latency}

-The per-topic mirroring latency in seconds from the source Event Streams instance.
+The per-topic mirroring latency in seconds from the source {{site.data.keyword.messagehub}} instance.

 | Metadata | Description |
 |----------|-------------|